dspinellis/tokenizer/README.md

 * Ensure the language is correctly tokenized, both by running the tokenizer and by running the unit tests with `make test`.
 * Update the manual page `tokenizer.1` and this `README.md` file.
+* Bump up the semantic version middle number of the version string in `tokenizer.cpp`